Toy Steam Enignes.

 Meccano steam engine.

-(Note: Although these engines where branded
+Although these engines

-Meccano they where in fact made by Mamod)
+They where in fact made

 Meccano horizontal Steam engine.